A Comprehensive Comparison of XHTML Vs HTML5 with Features, Benefits, and Sample Code Examples:

 - XHTML pages can be corrected and improved because of cleaner code.

-- It has a proper design and constant format which makes it easy for interpretation and processing by the browsers.
+- It has a proper design and consistent format which makes it easy for interpretation and processing by the browsers.

 - Applets and scripts can be utilized by an XHTML document.